jlcarr/particle-simulator/README.md

 The [0,1] colorspace is then converted to [-1,1] clipspace for computations.
 Thankfully WebGL has a standard floating point number extension that allows for this.

+### Aggregations
+Sometime one may want to sum up parallel computed values (aggregate them) from the GPU.
+In the example of this particle simulator, summations of velocity changes (impulses) from forces and collisions between all particle are needed to compute the update to the velocity.
+one can get the GPU to perform this action by using WebGL's alpha blending functionality.
+In particular, encoding all inter-particle interations as a stack of quads to be rendered to the velocity state texture.
+During this shader computation the alpha blend function is as follows: ```gl.blendFunc(gl.ONE, gl.ONE);```

 ## WebGL Resources
 ### Complete Guides
 https://webglfundamentals.org